eclipse-velocitas/velocitas-docs/content/en/docs/concepts/lifecycle_management/velocitas-cli.md

 ### Built-In Variables

-The CLI creates default environment variables which are available to every script/program.
+The Velocitas CLI also creates default environment variables which are available to every script/program.

 {{<table "table table-bordered">}}
 | variable | description |